-When your website generates an error, such as a 404, it produces an error page to let the visitor know what issue has occurred.
-If you would like a list of errors which may be generated as well as more information about what they mean, please check the article below:
+When your website generates an error, such as a 404, it produces an error page to let visitors know what issue occurred.
+If you would like a list of errors that may be generated as well as more information about what they mean, please check the article below:

-On shared hosting these are branded with HostGator branding by default, and on a VPS or Dedicated server, they are generally blank white error messages.
-However, you can design these pages to have your own branding or special information to help assist visitors who are experiencing errors.
+On shared hosting, these are branded with HostGator branding by default, and on a VPS or Dedicated server, they are generally blank white error messages.
+However, you can design these pages to have your branding or unique information to help assist visitors experiencing errors.

-To create a custom page for your errors generated by your account, please log in to cPanel and click Error Pages, under Advanced.
+To create a custom page for the errors generated by your account, please log in to cPanel and click Error Pages under Advanced.
 Select the domain or subdomain you want and click the page you want to edit.
 Insert your own custom page code (in HTML or SHTML).
 The changes will be applied after you click Save.

 Never fear.
-If you use a design program like HostGator Website Builder, simply publish a page which you would want to use.
+If you use a design program like HostGator Website Builder, simply publish a page that you would want to use.
 Next, visit your website online and pull up that new page you want.
-At the top of your browser, go to View and choose "Source" or "Page Source".
-Copy everything from the pop-up window (right click, Select All, right click, Copy) and now you can paste where the HTML code belongs.
+At the top of your browser, go to View and choose "Source" or "Page Source."
+Copy everything from the pop-up window (right-click, Select All, right-click, Copy), and now you can paste where the HTML code belongs.

 Afterward, you may want to remove that extra page from your site builder program.

-If you are still seeing the HostGator branded pages, try refreshing your browser (ctrl + F5).
+If you still see the HostGator branded pages, try refreshing your browser (ctrl + F5).
 If you still see the HostGator pages, please add this code to your

 .htaccess file in the